Tag Archives: paywall

 I’ve been a journalist for 12 years.
-For the first few years these anniversaries helped to remember that I was able to survive in the industry but now, after 12, I’m well and truly part of the industry itself — the thing that others survive — and the observances don’t mean anything as such.
-This …
+For the first few years these anniversaries helped to remember that I was able to survive in the industry but now, after 12, I’m well and truly part of the industry itself — … Continue reading

 Citations and media coverage

 According to a press release accompanying a just-published study in PLOS ONE: Highly cited papers also tend to receive more media attention, although the cause of the association is unclear.
-One reason I can think of is a confounding factor that serves as the hidden cause of both phenomena.
-Discoverability matters just as much as …
+One reason I can think of is a confounding factor … Continue reading

 The case for preprints

-Daniel Mansur, the principal investigator of a lab at the Universidade Federal de Santa Catarina that studies how cells respond to viruses, had this to say about why preprints are useful in an interview to eLife: Let’s say the paper that we put in a preprint is competing with someone and we actually have the same …
+Daniel Mansur, the principal investigator of a lab at the Universidade Federal de Santa Catarina that studies how cells respond to viruses, had this to say about why preprints are useful in an interview to eLife: Let’s say the paper that … Continue reading

 A measure of media trustworthiness

 A publication online that makes its money by displaying ads can be profitable even by publishing a slew of bad or offensive articles.
-That will drive the traffic too; people will share its content even if it’s to complain about it.
-It will also be trustworthy in that people can always trust to publish a predictable kind …
+That will drive the traffic too; people will share its content even if it’s to complain about … Continue reading

 Reneging on an old promise